-1. Rinse the 500 ml sample bottle with river water, by half filling the bottle.
+1. Rinse the 250 ml sample bottle with river water, by half filling the bottle.
 Shake vigorously and discard the rinse water before final filling.
 Fill the bottle, reaching upstream from the sampling point.
 Leave no airspace in the bottle in order to prevent degassing.
+Do this again with the second 250 ml bottle.